Imzzz01/cine-lens12/README.md

   • CSS3 : For styling and making the website responsive
   • Javascript (jQuery) : for interactivity and DOM manipulation
   • Bootsrap : For a responsive and sleek design
-  • AOS : (Animate on scroll) : For smooth scrolling animations.
-  • swiper : For creating the movie carousel.
-  • noUiSlider : For interactive movie filters( rating, release year, etc)
-  • Lottie.js : For animations and loading visuals.

 • API's
   • Trakt Tv API : For movie data, including movie titles, images, ratings, and other details.
   • SweetAlert : For displaying notifications when adding or removing movies from favourites.